-Located in Northern Territory in Australia, the Ichthys LNG liquefaction terminal is operated by Inpex.
-The terminal started operations in 2018 and is owned by Inpex, TotalEnergies, CPC, Tokyo Gas, Osaka Gas, The Kansai Electric Power, Toho Gas, Tokyo Electric Power Co Holdings, and Chubu Electric Power.
+Located in Northern Territory, Australia, the Ichthys LNG liquefaction terminal is operated by Inpex.
+According to GlobalData, who tracks more than 1,100 active and developing LNG terminals worldwide, the terminal started operations in 2018 and is owned by Inpex, TotalEnergies, CPC, Tokyo Gas, Osaka Gas, The Kansai Electric Power, Toho Gas, Tokyo Electric Power Co Holdings, and Chubu Electric Power.
+Buy the profile here.

 The Ichthys LNG liquefaction terminal sources gas from Ichthys LNG Project field.